 Why Household Cleaning Chemicals Could Be Bad for Your RV Toilet

-Let’s take a closer look at the issues listed above and see what the impact would be of using a toilet bowl cleaner that wasn’t designed for use in an RV toilet.
+Let’s take a closer look at the issues listed above and examine the potential impact of using a toilet bowl cleaner that wasn’t designed for use in an RV toilet.

 RV Toilet Bowl Material

 In order to save weight (and money), many RV toilets are made of plastic.
 The whole thing, including the bowl.
-If that’s the case with your toilet, you’ll want to be careful what cleaners you use.
-Harsh chemicals (like bleach) could etch the plastic of the bowl, degrading it prematurely and possibly causing it to get brittle and crack.
+If that’s the case with your toilet, you’ll want to be cautious about the cleaners you use.
+Harsh chemicals (such as bleach) can etch the plastic of the bowl, degrading it prematurely and possibly causing it to become brittle and crack.
+Abrasive cleaners or stiff-bristled cleaning brushes can also damage the hardened layer on the surface, causing it to become scratched.
+These scratches become hiding places for dirt and bacteria to build up, making future cleaning more challenging.
+Use a nylon brush, a sponge, or a soft rag instead.

 However, many RV toilets are made of porcelain.
-Sometimes it’s just the bowl, but in other models, (like our Thetford Aria), it can be the whole toilet… just like a standard household version.
-If that’s the case, you can be less careful with cleaners, since porcelain is impervious to most household chemicals… and can certainly handle any brush you can throw at it (though you really shouldn’t throw things at your toilet ????).
-But keep reading… there are other things to keep in mind.
+Sometimes it’s just the bowl, but in other models (like the Thetford Aria we had in our Newmar), it can be the whole toilet… just like a standard household version.
+If that’s the case, you can be less careful with cleaners, since porcelain is impervious to most household chemicals… and can certainly handle any brush you can throw at it.
+But there are other things to keep in mind, so keep reading…

 Black Tank

-Another thing to consider when choosing your RV toilet cleaner is how you manage your black tank.
-If you use a bacteriological system, you’ll want to be sure you’re not flushing harsh cleaning chemicals down your toilet, as they could damage the balance of helpful bacteria you’ve been carefully maintaining.
+Another factor to consider when selecting your RV toilet cleaner is how you manage your black water tank.
+If you use a bacteriological system, be sure to avoid flushing harsh cleaning chemicals down your toilet, as they could disrupt the balance of beneficial bacteria you’ve been carefully maintaining.

-But even if you use a more typical black tank treatment (like Happy Campers, which is what we use), you may want to be careful what RV toilet cleaner you choose in order to avoid any possible chemical reactions.
-Many household cleaners include bleach, which can react with many other chemicals and release noxious (and dangerous) chlorine gas.
-And if you were to use those harsher chemicals when your black tank was mostly empty (and left them in the tank for too long) they could potentially, over time, damage the plastic of the black tank itself.
+However, even if you use a more typical black tank treatment (such as Happy Campers, which is what we use), you may want to be cautious about the RV toilet cleaner you choose to avoid any potential chemical reactions.
+Many household cleaners contain bleach, which can react with other chemicals and release toxic (and potentially dangerous) chlorine gas.
+And if you were to use those harsher chemicals when your black tank was mostly empty (and left them in the tank for too long), over time, they could potentially damage the plastic of the black tank itself.

 RV Toilet Seals & Black Tank Dump Valve

-So, as you can see, there are a lot of factors to consider when choosing the right cleaner for your RV toilet.
+As you can see, there are several factors to consider when selecting the right cleaner for your RV toilet.

-Coming Clean: With our fully-porcelain RV toilet, we’ve only ever used typical household toilet cleaner, though we do avoid the versions that include bleach.
-We don’t use a bacteriological tank treatment, so we aren’t concerned about the cleaner affecting that.
-And since we always clean our toilet right before dumping the black tank, the chemicals are highly diluted by the mostly-full tank, and are then immediately flushed out completely.
+Coming Clean: With our fully porcelain RV toilet, we only ever used typical household toilet cleaner, avoiding those that include bleach.
+We didn’t use a bacteriological tank treatment, so we weren’t concerned about the cleaner affecting that.
+And, since we always cleaned our toilet right before dumping the black tank, the chemicals are highly diluted by the mostly full tank, and are then immediately flushed out completely.

 As for the seal in our toilet blade valve?
-It’s the original one and still going strong after more than 16 years of full-time use!
-So we’re either extremely lucky, or our toilet seal is particularly impervious. ????
+We had the original one for more than 16 years of full-time use, and when we sold the Newmar, it was still going strong!
+So, we’re either extremely lucky or our toilet seal was particularly impervious.
+But we’d rather chalk it up to all those years of careful maintenance!

 No, you shouldn’t put bleach in an RV toilet under any circumstances.
-Not only could the bleach damage a plastic toilet bowl but, more importantly, continuous or regular exposure to bleach could damage or dry out the toilet valve seals and impede their function.
+Not only could bleach damage a plastic toilet bowl, but more importantly, continuous or regular exposure to bleach could damage or dry out the toilet valve seals, impeding their function.

 Bleach should never be used in an RV toilet as it can damage toilets, gaskets, and the components of the waste system, causing a whole host of problems.